Use This Gospel: Commercial performance

 In the week of Jesus Is King's release, "Use This Gospel" entered the US Billboard Hot 100 at number 37, with 17.3 million streams.
 This gave Clipse their fifth track to chart on the Hot 100 and marked the duo's first entry since 2003.
 The song also gave Kenny G his 12th entry on the chart and his first since 2000, standing as his first top 40 hit of the 2010s decade.
-It led to him joining Michael Jackson, Madonna, Irish band U2, and "Weird Al" Yankovic as one of fives acts that charted in the top 40 of the Hot 100 in the 1980s, 1990s, 2000s, and 2010s; he was the first act to do this since the band in 2017.
+It led to him joining Michael Jackson, Madonna, U2, and "Weird Al" Yankovic as one of fives acts that charted in the top 40 of the Hot 100 in the 1980s, 1990s, 2000s, and 2010s.

 The song further debuted at number seven on both the US Christian Songs and Gospel Songs charts, rounding out West's seven tracks that placed identically on those charts.
 In its second week on the former chart, the song rose to number six, while it climbed to number five on the Gospel Songs chart.
 The song eventually peaked at number three on the latter chart for the issue dated December 7, 2019.
 It entered the US Hot R&B/Hip-Hop Songs chart at number 20.
 The Recording Industry Association of America (RIAA) awarded a gold certification to "Use This Gospel" for amassing 500,000 certified units in the United States on March 22, 2022.

 In Canada, the song debuted at number 34 on the Canadian Hot 100.
 It experienced similar success in Australia, reaching number 36 on the ARIA Singles Chart.
 "Use This Gospel" performed best in Latvia, where it peaked at number 24 on the Latvian Singles Chart.
 The song entered the Icelandic Singles Chart at number 32, while also reaching the top 50 in Denmark and Lithuania.
 It further appeared on the charts in Slovakia, Portugal, Sweden, and France.